Tag: Malheur occupation

 Bundy also testified that the occupiers carried guns because they would have been arrested immediately otherwise and to protect themselves against possible government attack.

 Quite.
 Just what I said.
-They would have been arrested immediately otherwise because they had broken into a closed … Read the rest
+They would have been arrested immediately otherwise because they had broken into a closed (for the weekend) federal facility, so the guns were to enable them to commit the crime, and then to continue committing it for weeks.

 The Washington Post has more on the Bundy gang verdict.